Amy Finkelstein: Education

-Finkelstein studied government at Harvard University, where she was a Truman Scholar and received an BA, summa cum laude, in 1995.
+Finkelstein studied government at Harvard University, where she was a Truman Scholar and received a BA, summa cum laude, in 1995.
 At Harvard, her interest in economics was inspired in part by taking economist Lawrence Katz's course "Social Problems in the American Economy".
 She was a Marshall Scholar at Oxford University, where she received an M.Phil. in economics in 1997.
 She received her PhD in economics from MIT in 2001 under supervision of James M. Poterba and Jonathan Gruber.

 Career

 Finkelstein was a Junior Fellow at the Harvard Society of Fellows for three years, after which she joined the MIT faculty in 2005 and received tenure within three years.

 In 2016, MIT's School of Humanities, Arts, and Social Sciences named Finkelstein the John and Jennie S. MacDonald Professor for a five-year term.
 The professorship was established with a gift by Edmund MacDonald, and recognizes Finkelstein's outstanding achievements in the field of economics.

+In 2020, Finklestein was named a codirectors of the NBER Health Care Program.
+The program was launched in 2000 under the leadership of Alan Garber, who is currently provost of Harvard University, to study the markets for health care services, health insurance, and the provision of medical care.

+Finkelstein also serves as the co-Scientific Director of J-PAL North America, where she helps guide randomized evaluations of U.S. social policy.

+Contribution to the Oregon Health Insurance Experiment

+A significant part of the research by Finkelstein has been to examine the Oregon Health Insurance Experiment, the first large-scale, randomized, controlled study of Medicaid in the United States.
+Since 2008, Oregon has been using a lottery to assign Medicaid slots to uninsured, low-income adults in limited numbers.
+With the assistance of Katherine Baicker and a larger group of researchers, Finkelstein was able to design and evaluate this as a natural experiment.
+Their results showed significant increase in health-care access, both outpatient access and ED access, and decreased financial burden owing to catastrophic medical expenditures and medical debts.
+The study also reported better self-reported health and reduced cases of depression on new Medicaid beneficiaries.

+The experiment transformed the empirical methodology of health economics through demonstrating that randomized designs can be applied to the large-scale study of public insurance programs.
+It also contributed significantly to national debate on Medicaid expansion in the process and after the adoption of the Affordable Care Act.
+The publications which followed are now amongst the most referred to in contemporary health policy studies and played a major role in making Finkelstein an acknowledged expert in public finance and health economics.